RTEMS/rtems-docs/c-user/config/posix-api.rst

 POSIX API Configuration
 =======================

-The parameters in this section are used to configure resources for the POSIX API supported by RTEMS.
+This section describes configuration options related to the POSIX API.
 Most POSIX API objects are available by default since RTEMS 5.1.
 The queued signals and timers are only available if RTEMS was built with the ``--enable-posix`` build configuration option.

 .. index:: CONFIGURE_MAXIMUM_POSIX_KEYS